 Improving the world's health is complex, which is why UK Biobank fosters collaboration between experts from academia, industry, charity, and government to support advances in health research.

-Applications continue to grow year on year from over 80 countries, with 75% of applications to use the research resource coming from international researchers.
+Applications continue to grow year on year from 100 countries, with over 80% of applications to use the research resource coming from international researchers.
 We take pride in being able to showcase the UK as a place for enabling pioneering health research across the global research community.

 UK Biobank encourage all researchers using its data, to share their findings by publishing in open access scientific journals.
 Once results are published researchers are required to return their results to us so that they can be shared with other scientists who can then test these findings, or use them to advance their own work.
 New research findings, using UK Biobank data, also regularly appear in the mainstream and scientific media and we support scientists to maximise their impact.

 Advances in science and health are moving at a fantastic rate with the integration of new technologies.
 UK Biobank has been at the forefront of innovation in biomedical research for nearly two decades, from our large-scale storage processes for biological samples, to our adoption of new technologies to enable genetic analysis on an unprecedented scale.
 We work closely with the research community to introduce new enhancements that are at the cutting edge of science and technology.

 Valuable data to help tackle a global pandemic